ianlewis/kay/docs/forms-usage.rst

 -----------------------------

-If the default generated HTML is not to your taste, you can completely customize the way a form is presented using 'call' tag of jinja2.
-When you use 'call' tag, you need to put your form's contents(including submit buttons) between {% call form() %} and {% endcall %}.
+If the default generated HTML is not to your taste, you can completely customize the way a form is presented using ``call`` tag of jinja2.
+When you use ``call`` tag, you need to put your form's contents(including submit buttons) between {% call form() %} and {% endcall %}.
 Here's an example of how to customize the representation of our form.

 .. code-block:: html